ElAwbery/Lucky_Egg/README.md

     - Wrote simple CSS just to demonstrate that it works
     - Added status_line to HTML for "Updated", as a thing to apply CSS to (required minor restructuring of the HTML generation code)

+10. Write load and save methods
+     - Using MAMP with PHPMyAdmin set up a MySQL table
+     - Write Python methods to construct a Pokemon object from a row or save new data to the database using SQL strings

 Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design and code review.